 - Measuring and tracking performance: It is important to note that while the proposed continuum of care PPP model would change the DOC's role in a region's operation, it would not abdicate or eliminate it.
 Governments should never sign a PPP contract and walk away.
 Rather, a PPP is a partnership that outlines a framework and scope for the partners' roles on an ongoing basis.
-In a well-constructed PPP, the private partner's role is oriented toward innovation and delivering operational performance, while the public partner's role is oriented toward regulation, contract oversight and otherwise holding the private partner to develop and implement robust performance measurement and contract monitoring systems to ensure private sector compliance with contractual performance targets. - Benchmarking performance across the entire system: The performance metrics delineated in the PPP contract have benefits that extend beyond the scope of the PPP contract itself.
+In a well-constructed PPP, the private partner's role is oriented toward innovation and delivering operational performance, while the public partner's role is oriented toward regulation, contract oversight and otherwise holding the private partner accountable for meeting the terms of the contract.
+This requires the public partner to develop and implement robust performance measurement and contract monitoring systems to ensure private sector compliance with contractual performance targets. - Benchmarking performance across the entire system: The performance metrics delineated in the PPP contract have benefits that extend beyond the scope of the PPP contract itself.
 Not only can these performance metrics be used to evaluate the performance of a private operator in a region-level continuum of care PPP, but they can also be used to measure and benchmark the performance of other regions.
-In time, this benchmarking and focus on managing for performance would likely lead to an overall improvement in the delivery of services by all regions system-wide-government-run and privately operated- contributing even further to the containment of overall costs throughout the corrections system.
+In time, this benchmarking and focus on managing for performance would likely lead to an overall improvement in the delivery of services by all regions system-wide-government-run and privately operated-contributing even further to the containment of overall costs throughout the corrections system.